 There’s a drawing of a large but formless bomb on the cover of the program for the new Off Broadway musical “How to Save the World and Find True Love in 90 Minutes.”
-There’s also, appearing nightly at New World Stages, a large but formless -- well, fill in the blank yourself, and get out your barf bags.
+There’s also, appearing nightly at New World Stages, a large but formless — well, fill in the blank yourself, and get out your barf bags.
 That’s not a critical opinion, merely a quote from the climactic scene of Jonathan Karp’s libretto.

 Story tells of nebbish Miles Muldoon (Michael McEachran), a self-described “potato in search of a couch” who works at the U.N. gift shop.
 When he’s clobbered by a flying melon, Miles develops the ability to read minds.
 (And yes, there is a Melon Ballet.)
 Naturally enough, he discovers the two girls in his life both secretly want him.
 He also discovers that one of them, Violet Zipper by name, is harboring a terrorist.
 (And yes, there is a terrorist striptease.)

 Within the 90 minutes promised in the title, Miles does indeed find true love and save the world from terrorists.
 But not from woeful musicals, alas; “How to Save the World” is playing directly across the hall from “Mimi le Duck.”
 These evenly matched new tuners make an especially potent pair.

 Karp is a high-powered book editor, with “Seabiscuit,” “The Orchid Thief” and works by John McCain and Donald Trump on his shelf.
 The lyricist-librettist clearly is not giving up his day job; he has just moved from Random House to a new imprint under the Hachette banner.
 There’s no harm in trying a musical comedy along the way, only maybe a bit of embarrassment.